mehedi-hassan-nayeem/mehedi-hassan-nayeem/README.md

 With a strong background in data analytics, back-end web development, software and algorithm design, and full-stack development, I bring a unique blend of technical skills and a logical approach to problem-solving.
 I thrive on implementing innovative solutions for complex challenges and have a collaborative mindset, ensuring seamless teamwork with cross-functional groups.

-My education includes a Bachelor's degree in Computer Software Engineering from the University of Roehampton and a Higher National Diploma from Lithan Academy.
+My education includes a Higher Diploma from Lithan Academy.
 Throughout my academic journey, I engaged in a diverse set of subjects, from full-stack web development to data science and cybersecurity.

 Beyond my academic and professional endeavors, I've undertaken a variety of projects, contributing to EduCLaaS's impactful initiatives and addressing real-world challenges.